-- a) The Group uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
+a.
+The Group uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
 Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
-As the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
-When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable. - b) Contracts with customers often include promises to transfer multiple products and services to a customer.
-Determining whether products and services are considered distinct performance obligations that should be accounted for separately or together requires significant judgment based on nature of the contract, transfer of control over the product or service, ability of the product or service to benefit the customer on its own or together with other readily available resources and the ability of the product or service to be separately identifiable from other promises in the contract. - ii) Income taxes: The Group's two major tax jurisdictions are India and USA, though the Group also files tax returns in other foreign jurisdictions.
+Because the financial reporting of these contracts, recognized revenue and profit are subject to revisions as the contract progresses to completion.
+When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.

+b.
+Contracts with customers often include promises to transfer multiple products and services to a customer.
+Determining whether products and services are considered distinct performance obligations that should be accounted for separately or together requires significant judgment based on nature of the contract, transfer of control over the product or service, ability of the product or service to benefit the customer on its own or together with other readily available resources and the ability of the product or service to be separately identifiable from other promises in the contract.

+ii) Income taxes: The Group's two major tax jurisdictions are India and USA, though the Group also files tax returns in other foreign jurisdictions.
 Significant judgments are involved in determining the provision for income taxes, including the amount expected to be paid or recovered in connection with uncertain tax positions.
+Also refer Note 18.

-Also refer note 16. - iii) Liability towards acquisition of businesses: Contingent consideration representing liability towards acquisition of business is reassessed at every reporting date.
+iii) Contingent consideration: Contingent consideration representing liability towards acquisition of business is reassessed at every reporting date.
 Any increase or decrease in the probability of achievement of financial targets would impact the measurement of the liability.
 Appropriate changes in estimates are made when the Management becomes aware of the circumstances surrounding such estimates.